Re-Thinking Inverse Graphics With Large Language Models: Evaluations

-There is a decrease in performance observed when stepping to the OOD-T setting, which is most-strongly observed in the count error (x8 for both) and the shape-recognition accuracy (-20.49\% in char and -15.05\% in float).
+There is a decrease in performance observed when stepping to the OOD-T setting, which is most-strongly observed in the count error (x4--5) and the shape-recognition accuracy (-15.07\% in char and -12.38\% in float).
 We empirically attribute this to the model occasionally explaining some multi-color textured objects using a composition of multiple, solid-color assets.
-Quantitatively supporting this, the performance decrease is not as strongly reflected in scene-level chamfer distance (x2.6 for both).
+Quantitatively supporting this, the performance decrease is not as strongly reflected in scene-level chamfer distance (x1.8--2.1).

-See \cref{fig:scene_6dof_ood_samples} for samples reconstructions from OOD-T+S and \cref{fig:scene_6dof_id_samples_additional} for samples from the ID setting.
-We additionally test our model on real-world samples, but find that it fails to consistently generalize (\cref{fig:scene_6dof_rw_samples}).
-We attribute this failure partially to limitations in the camera-position training distribution.
+See \cref{fig:scene_6dof_ood_samples} for sample reconstructions from OOD-T+S and \cref{fig:scene_6dof_id_samples_additional} for samples from the ID setting.
+We additionally test our model on real-world samples but find that it fails to consistently generalize (\cref{fig:scene_6dof_rw_samples}).
+We attribute this failure as likely due primarily to limitations in the training camera-position distribution.